-The Petit Institute is the home of several research centers.
+The Petit Institute is the home of many research centers.
 The Petit Institute's role is to provide infrastructure to support research centers so that each center does not have to try to maintain their own staff and resources.
 Support comes in the form of access to core facility usage as well as other services such as accounting, marketing and website support, event planning, multi-investigator proposal development, industry relations and tech transfer to facilitate center operation.

 The Atlantic Pediatric Device Consortium (APDC) is partially funded by the FDA Office of Orphan Projects Development and provides a national platform to translate ideas through the product development pathway all the way to commercialization.
 Our mission is to enhance the lives of children through the development of novel pediatric medical devices which are both safe and effective.
 The Consortium fosters an environment of creativity, where innovative ideas will be reviewed, tested and developed.